SSMV01/ccmd/README.md

 [![License](https://img.shields.io/github/license/ssmv01/ccmd?color=blue)](https://github.com/ssmv01/ccmd/)

 NOTICE: This tool is intended for use in automating commands.
-However, the use of this tool for malicious or illegal purposes is strictly prohibited.
+However, the use of this tool for malicious or illegal purposes is **strictly prohibited**.
 As the creator of this tool, I do not condone or support any illegal activities.
 Please use this tool responsibly and ethically, ensuring that it's not used for any harmful purposes.